patternfly/patternfly-react/packages/react-core/src/components/DatePicker/examples/DatePicker.md

 ### Required

-To require users to select a date before continuing, use the `isRequired` property.
+To require users to select a date before continuing, use the `requiredDateOptions.isRequired` property.

 A required date picker will be invalid when the text input is empty and either the text input loses focus or the date picker popover is closed.

-The error message can be customized via the `emptyDateText` property.
+The error message can be customized via the `requiredDateOptions.emptyDateText` property.

 ```ts file="./DatePickerRequired.tsx"